terrateam-demo/terrateam-module-s3/README.md

 # Null Resource Module

-This Terraform module creates a `null_resource` that uses the `local-exec` provisioner to run a command.
+This Terraform module creates a `null_resource` that uses the `local-exec` provisioner.

 ## Usage